Ulflander/lyonesse/README.md

 Convert Jessy files or strings to Sass and/or JS.

-View also [gulp-jessy](https://github.com/Ulflander/gulp-jessy) to use Jessy in your gulp build process.
+See also [gulp-jessy](https://github.com/Ulflander/gulp-jessy) to use Jessy in your gulp build process.

+If you use Sublime Text, download [sublime-jessy](https://github.com/Ulflander/sublime-jessy) syntax definition file, it provides code highlighting.

 - [Jessy file specs](#jessy-file-specs)
 - [Functions](#jessy-functions)